BrunoAbano/Draw-Hero/README.md

 + WASD - to navigate
 + C - clear the artboard
 + R - to change the colors
-+ L - to load last saved map
++ L - to load last saved artboard
-+ K - to save current map
++ K - to save current artboard
 + Space - to color or uncolor

 ## Setup